rapiddweller/rapiddweller-benerator-ce/doc/troubleshooting.md

 When configuring data generation you are likely to encounter error messages.

 Depending on the settings it may be difficult to find out what caused the problem.
-For tracking database-related errors, set batch="false" in your `<database>` setup and use pagesize="1" in the `<generate>`.
+For tracking database-related errors, set batch="false" in your `<database>` setup and use `pagesize="1"` in the `<generate>`.
 These are default settings, so you do not need to specify them explicitly if you did not change the default.

 If that alone does not help, set the log category `com.rapiddweller.benerator.main` to debug level to find out which element caused the error.
-If there is a stack trace, check it to get a hint which part of the element's generation went wrong.
+If there is a stack trace, check it to get a hint of which part of the element's generation went wrong.
 If that does not help, remove one attribute/reference/id after the other for finding the actual troublemaker.
 If you still cannot solve the problem, post a message in the benerator forum.
 You can check out the benerator sources from the SVN source repository, open it in Eclipse and debug through the code.